FINAL DAYS to renew your 2025/2026 APC. Apply by Thursday 27 March to make sure there's time for everyone to get through the process.

 Chelsey is of Māori, Scottish and Irish descent and connects to Kāti Mamoe and Kāi Tahu iwi.
 She grew up in a multicultural household with Samoan and Māori parents and has a passion for improving equity within the healthcare system.

-Chelsey is honoured to have been appointed Chair of the Committee and looks forward to representing Māori.
+Chelsey is honoured to have been appointed Chair of the Committee in September 2023 and looks forward to representing Māori.

 Aysha Willis - Medical Laboratory Scientist

 Aysha has a background working in the Department of Corrections as a correctional officer.
-The decision was made to change careers and she attended the University of Otago where she achieved a Bachelor of Physiology, a diploma for graduates in Anatomy, and a Bachelor of Medical Laboratory Science.
+Since then, she has changed careers - attended the University of Otago where she achieved a Bachelor of Physiology, a diploma for graduates in Anatomy, and a Bachelor of Medical Laboratory Science.

 Since graduating Aysha has worked in Cytology and recently achieved her VRPCC.
 Aysha was part of the COVID-19 response after only being in the job for three months.